- Food and Cooking»

 Appetizers include small, simple dishes.
 The idea is to order a variety of appetizers to share with friends.
 Drinks include simple cocktails, Japanese beer and a small selection of liquor such as whiskey or sake.
 They also offer tea if you've had enough alcohol for the night.
 If you're looking for wine or something in a martini glass then you're in the wrong place.

-What you see to the right is my drink and a plate of "edamame," or boiled soybeans.
+What you see above is my drink and a plate of "edamame," or boiled soybeans.
 While most Americans go for pretzels or nuts, in Japan it's almost always edamame.
 They take a few seconds to peel and pop.
 Keeping your hands busy slows down your drinking and eating.
 But don't worry, it's an opportunity to enjoy the company of your friends!

 Take it slow...